Kalena Bovell: Career

 From 2019 to 2023, Bovell served as assistant conductor of the Memphis Symphony Orchestra and conductor of the Memphis Youth Symphony.
 As a guest conductor with the MSO, she led highlight events including a collaboration with Hamilton star Leslie Odom Jr. and serving as cover conductor for Music Director Mei-Ann Chen’s farewell concerts.

 Bovell made her professional debut conducting the Chicago Sinfonietta at Symphony Center in Chicago and served as its assistant conductor during the 2015–2016 season.
 Her guest and cover conducting credits also include the St. Louis Symphony, National Symphony Orchestra, and Hartford Symphony.
 From 2018 to 2019, she was music director of the Civic Orchestra of New Haven, where she expanded the ensemble’s repertoire and roster, and also led Hartford Opera Theater’s two short operas during the 'New in November' festival.

 In response to the 2020 COVID-19 pandemic and the Black Lives Matter movement, Bovell joined the #passthebaton challenge with Tony nominee Rob McClure, fostering a virtual community of musicians and vocalists.

 Following her BBC Proms debut with the Chineke!
 Orchestra, she was featured on the ensemble’s 2022 album Coleridge-Taylor, a tribute to the Black British composer Samuel Coleridge-Taylor; reviews in The Arts Desk and the Evening Standard praised her contributions.

 She collaborated with the Kennedy Center’s Reframing the Narrative initiative, which celebrates the contributions of Black ballet dancers, conducting Kevin Thomas’s Firebird in 2022 and returning in 2024 for works by Donald Byrd, Kiyon Ross, and Meredith Rainey.

 In the 2024–2025 season, Bovell made her Sarasota Orchestra debut with the "Vivaldi Inspired" program, featuring works by Vivaldi, Stravinsky, Coleridge-Taylor, Holst, and Respighi, and made her South African debut with the Johannesburg and KwaZulu-Natal Philharmonic Orchestras during their Early Spring Seasons.
 The concerts, held in Johannesburg and Durban, highlighted her as part of a celebration of Women's Month and featured a program of Holst, Saint-Saëns, and Mendelssohn.

 Bovell also maintained a strong commitment to education and contemporary music.
 She conducted the premiere of Hear Her Sing by Alexander Malinas with the San Francisco Conservatory of Music Orchestra in November 2024, led the Baltimore Symphony Orchestra’s Link Up program — an initiative designed to engage young audiences through interactive concerts — and, in July 2024, returned to the YOLA National Festival, part of the Los Angeles Philharmonic’s youth education initiative.

 Poetry

 Outside of conducting, Bovell is also a published poet and has increasingly integrated her literary work into her musical career.
 Her original poem Tethered Voices was set to music by composer James Lee III and performed by the University of Michigan Symphony Orchestra.

 Honors and awards

 In 2021, Chapman University recognized Bovell with the Distinguished Alumni Award.
-Bovell was awarded the Taki Alsop Conducting Fellowship from 2022 to 2024.
+Bovell was awarded a Taki Alsop Conducting Fellowship from 2022 to 2024.
 Bovell has been awarded the 2024 Sphinx Medal of Excellence, the most prestigious honor conferred by the Sphinx Organization.